-PA 331 Government and Business (3) Prereq.: Junior or senior.
+PA 331 Government and Business (3) Prereq.: Public administration minor.
 This course assesses the role, relationship, and impact of governmental agencies upon the economic, legal, political, and social aspects of business within free-market capitalism.
 Students will examine government policies and regulations and their interaction with ethics, productivity, and growth management.
 Fall odd.